HikaruDY/6relayd/README.md

 ## Compiling

 6relayd uses cmake:
-* To prepare a Makefile use:  "cmake ."
+* To prepare a Makefile use:  "./configure"
 * To build / install use: "make" / "make install" afterwards.
-* To build DEB or RPM packages use: "make package" afterwards.

 ## Server Mode